Judicial review of the detention order

 The CJEU ruled that it follows from CEAS provisions on detention, which give concrete form to the right to effective judicial protection safeguarded in Article 47 of the Charter, that Member States must provide for a ‘speedy’ judicial review, either ex officio or at the request of the person concerned, of the lawfulness of that detention.[5]
 Since the EU legislation requires, without exception, that supervision that the conditions governing the lawfulness of the detention are satisfied must be effected ‘at reasonable intervals of time’, the competent authority is required to carry out that supervision of its own motion, even if the person concerned does not request it.

-The first judicial review examines the lawfulness of the grounds for detention – whether the conditions for detention were fulfilled – whereas further appeals against immigration detention review the lawfulness of the continuation of detention.[7]
+The first judicial review examines the lawfulness of the grounds for detention – whether the conditions for detention were fulfilled – whether further appeals against immigration detention review the lawfulness of the continuation of detention.[6]

-If the court is convinced that the detention is unreasonably burdensome because the decision-making authorities have not sufficiently taken into account the interests of the individual, detention can be lifted.[8]
-Article 59c Aliens Act stipulates: “Our Minister shall only detain an alien on the basis of Article 59, 59a or 59b, insofar as no less coercive measures can be applied effectively” and “Detention of an alien is waived or terminated if it is no longer necessary with a view to the purpose of the detention.”
+Article 59c Aliens Act stipulates: “Our Minister shall only detain an alien on the basis of Article 59, 59a or 59b, insofar as no less coercive measures can be applied effectively” and “Detention of an alien is waived or terminated if it is no longer necessary with a view to the purpose of the detention”.

 Detainees have the right to be informed about the reason for their detention; this is laid down in the Aliens Decree.[9]
 Usually this information is provided to the individual concerned by the government official who issues the detention order, or by a lawyer.
 In all cases, the detention order has to be given in writing and state the reasons for detention.
 More practical rules on how the information should be provided, are laid down in policy guideline Aliens Circular.[10]

 [1] Article 59(2) Aliens Decree.
-The importance of this procedural condition was stressed in the following judgments: Council of State, Decision No 201506839/1/V3, 30 March 2016; and Council of State, Decision No 201801240/1/V3, 2 May 2018.
+The importance of this procedural condition was stressed in the following judgments: Council of State, Decision No 201506839/1/V3, 30 March 2016, available in Dutch at: https://bit.ly/4bteSQl; and Council of State, Decision No 201801240/1/V3, 2 May 2018, available in Dutch at: https://bit.ly/3uwCZNt.
 The Council of State referred to EU law, including to the CJEU’s judgment Mukarubega of 5 November 2014 (Case C-166/13).

 [2] Article 94(2) Aliens Act.